 Mathematics: This test will check the candidate’s knowledge of elementary mathematics (maths studied in class up until 10th)

-Legal Aptitude: This test is done in order to evaluate and verify the interest of candidates towards the study of law, research aptitude,problem-solving ability, legal propositions, etc.
+Legal Aptitude: This test is done to evaluate and verify the interest of candidates towards the study of law, research aptitude,problem-solving ability, legal propositions, etc.

 Logical reasoning: Will include syllogisms, identification of patterns, logical sequences, the rectification of illogical arguments, logical links, analogies, etc.

-Common Law Admission Test for postgraduate law programmes commonly known as CLAT PG and is a portal for admissions to the Master of Laws(LLM) programs in the 19 National Law Universities (NLUs).
+Common-Law Admission Test for postgraduate law programs commonly known as CLAT PG and is a portal for admissions to the Master of Laws(LLM) programs in the 19 National Law Universities (NLUs).
 In 2001, CLAT PG exam was conducted by the Rajiv Gandhi National University of Law (RGNUL), Patiala and the CLAT PG score is also used by the other private law colleges across the country and Public-Sector Undertakings for admissions and recruitment respectively.

 CLAT Eligibility Criteria 2019 - Post Graduate Level

-The students who are going to be appearing for CLAT 2019 aspiring to get admission into postgraduate law programmes need to go through the following:
+The students who are going to be appearing for CLAT 2019 aspiring to get admission into postgraduate law programs need to go through the following:

-Candidates applying for the postgraduate law programmes, need to possess a bachelor’s degree in law.
-The law degree can either be the five-year integrated programme or the three-year law programme from an institution approved by the Bar Council of India.
+Candidates applying for the postgraduate law programs, need to possess a bachelor’s degree in law.
+The law degree can either be the five-year integrated program or the three-year law program from an institution approved by the Bar Council of India.

-There are no age criteria to appear in CLAT 2019 to seek admission into the postgraduate law programme.
+There are no age criteria to appear in CLAT 2019 to seek admission into the postgraduate law program.

-There are many law courses in India and each course has its own career prospect and scope.
+There are many law courses in India and each course has its career prospects and scope.
 The duration of each course also varies from one course to another.
 Some of the top courses in India are: